abhishekvcp/mini-spark-container/README.md

 ************************************************************************************************************
 Prerequisite : INSTALL Docker Desktop on Macbook Apple silicon

-We are going to spin up spark cluster with 1 master , 1 worker , 1 jupyter notebook engine with lakehouse , 1 minio engine to simulate aws s3 and send data as if it were a real cluster.
+We are going to spin up spark cluster with 1 master , 1 worker , 1 jupyter notebook engine with lakehouse ,1 minio engine to simulate aws s3 and send data as if it were a real cluster.

 ***************************************************************************************************************

-Setting up Spark with S3A on M1 Macs often leads to ClassNotFoundException.
-This project solves that through three critical layers of configuration:

-System-Level Defaults: Instead of configuring S3 in Python, we bake spark-defaults.conf into the Docker image.
-This ensures the JVM on every node (Driver and Worker) initializes the S3A protocol at startup.

 Permission Synchronization: JARs are explicitly set to chmod 644 in the Dockerfile.
 This prevents the "Silent Failure" where a Worker cannot read the AWS SDK because it is owned by root.

 Architecture Alignment: Using a single Dockerfile for Master, Worker, and Jupyter ensures the Java Classpath is identical across the entire cluster, preventing "Brain-Split" errors.

 ######################################################